 NOTE 1: The NAS SMC procedure is designed such that it protects the Registration Request against a man-in-the-middle attack where the attacker modifies the IEs containing the UE security capabilities provided by the UE in the Registration Request.
 It works as follows: if the method completes successfully, the UE is attached to the network knowing that no bidding down attack has happened.
 In case a bidding down attack was attempted, the verification of the NAS SMC will fail and the UE replies with a reject message meaning that the UE will not attach to the network.

-The NAS Security Mode Command message from the AMF to the UE shall contain: the replayed UE security capabilities, the selected NAS algorithm, the allowed NSSAI, and the <5G key set identifier> for identifying the KAMF.
+The NAS Security Mode Command message from the AMF to the UE shall contain: the replayed UE security capabilities, the selected NAS algorithm, the allowed NSSAI, and the <5G key set identifier> for identifying the KAMF, a DH capability identifier, the DH public key AMFpub of the AMF if the DH usage mode I is chosen.
+The definition of the DH usage mode and DH capability identifier, as well as the derivation of the key KAMF’ refer to Annex XY.
 In the case of sending a NAS Security Mode Command message during a Registration procedure (i.e. after receiving the Registration Request message but before sending the Registration Response message) where the Registration Request message did not successfully pass its integrity protection verification, the AMF shall calculate a HASHAMF of the entire plain Registration Request message and include the HASHAMF in the NAS Security Mode Command message.
 This message shall be integrity protected (but not ciphered) with NAS integrity key based on the KAMF indicated by the <5G key set identifier> in the NAS Security Mode Command message (see Figure 6.7.2-1).
-NAS uplink deciphering at the AMF with this context starts after sending the NAS Security Mode Command message.

 Editor's Note: Details of the HASHAMF calculation are FFS.